1 Day in Singapore Itinerary: Plan Your Perfect Trip

 Jewel Rain Vortex

+To begin your day in Singapore, the Rain Vortex is your first big wow moment.
 I went into full photographer mode trying to find the best angle.
 My favorite spot was on the platform between levels 2 and 3 near Adidas (on Level 2) and Sanook Kitchen (on Level 3).
 At night, they do light and music showcases that turn the waterfall into a full production, so check the timing before you go.
-Even in the morning, it was easily one of the coolest things we saw on this 1 day in Singapore itinerary.
+Even in the morning, it was easily one of the coolest things we saw on our Singapore layover.

 Mirror Maze